-- Professionals in this field must be detail oriented with strong organizational skills.
-Healthcare administrators may need to manage scheduling and billing for hospitals or doctors' offices or organize buying new equipment.
-Whether their focus is on finance, management, or communication, healthcare administrators must stay organized and keep track of important details.
+Healthcare administrators must be detail oriented with strong organizational skills.
+They must manage scheduling and billing for hospitals and doctors and organize buying new equipment.
+Whether they focus on finance, management, or communication, healthcare administrators must stay organized and keep track of important details.

 - Interpersonal Skills

-- Many healthcare administrators handle staffing decisions or human resources management.
+Many healthcare administrators handle staffing decisions and human resources management.
 Administrators must resolve conflicts, discuss staffing problems, and deal with sensitive patient information in a professional manner.
-The abilities to manage personnel and resolve conflict peacefully are key for healthcare professionals.
+Being able to manage personnel and resolve conflict peacefully are key for healthcare professionals.

-- Health administrators must understand and implement new laws, regulations, and policies.
-They may also need to evaluate facility procedures to improve efficiency.
+Healthcare administrators must understand and implement new laws, regulations, and policies.
+They must also evaluate facility procedures to improve efficiency.
 Analytical skills allow administrators to determine the most effective way to implement new policies and keep things running smoothly.